rossfletcher19/simpleTextEditor/README.md

 # _SuperSimpleEditor_

 #### _A simple text editor I created that will auto save text files.
-In my work I found myself having to type out longer analytical comments and I was afraid of loosing my work at times.
+In my work I found myself having to type out longer analytical comments and I was afraid of losing my work at times.
 I used notepad for a bit but thought this would make a fun project.
 The main feature is auto saving txt files._

 #### By _**Ross Fletcher 2/2020**_

 ## Features
   * Runs on Windows PC and Mac.
   * Auto saving every minute if changes are detected.
-  * A folder titled 'ssef' (super simple editor files) will automatically be created in your docements folder.
+  * A folder titled 'ssef' (super simple editor files) will automatically be created in your documents folder.
 This is where your folders and text files will be saved.
   * The first line of the TextArea should be formatted as follows for quick file creation and saving. `foldername-filename` and avoid using characters `\ / : * ? < > |` If you edit the `foldername` or `filename` of the first line of the TextArea and let a minute go by, a new folder or file will be created.

 ## Download the .jar